Money Assistance Alaska – Help paying bills, rent, loans & more

 Even though Alaska has one of the lowest poverty level rates at just over 9 percent, there are plenty of options available for individuals and families in need of financial assistance.
 If you are struggling to pay your bills every month, you could qualify for help with utilities, food, and rent, medical or educational expenses.
-Review the following list to determine if any of the programs could help you and your family get through a rough patch:

 Assistance with utilities: With Alaska winters dipping between 5 and 30 degrees in the winter, having working utilities is essential.
 If you need helping paying for heating, the Heating Assistance Program offers assistance with utility deposits for individuals living in subsidized housing.
 Additionally, heating assistance helps individuals pay some of their heating expenses from October through April.
 You can begin applying for assistance October 1.
 Disabled applicants can submit applications beginning September 1.